swiftlang/swift-evolution/proposals/NNNN-custom-isolation-checking-for-serialexecutor.md

 - if still unable to prove the executors are equal:
   - :arrow_right: call the expected executor's `checkIsolation()` method

-The last step of this used to be just to unconditionally fail the comparison, leaving no space for an executor to take over and use whatever it's own tracking -- usually expressed using thread-locals the executor sets as it creates its own worker thread -- to actually save the comparison from failing.
+The last step of this used to be just to unconditionally fail the comparison, leaving no space for an executor to take over and use whatever its own tracking -- usually expressed using thread-locals the executor sets as it creates its own worker thread -- to actually save the comparison from failing.

 Specific use-cases of this API include `DispatchSerialQueue`, which would be able to implement the requirement as follows: